 Timelines And Venue Matter When Pursuing A Race Discrimination Claim

-The New Jersey Law Against Discrimination (NJLAD) makes it illegal to discriminate against employees or prospective employees on the basis of their race, gender, age, sexual orientation, and several other distinguishing factors.
+The New Jersey Law Against Discrimination (NJLAD) makes it illegal to discriminate against employees or prospective employees on the basis of their race, gender, age, sexual orientation, and several other protected classes.
 While Title VII applies only to companies with 15 or more employees, all New Jersey companies – regardless of their size – must abide by the NJLAD.
 If an employee chooses to pursue an action for racial discrimination under the NJLAD, they may either file a complaint with the New Jersey Division on Civil Rights (DCR) or file a lawsuit in the Superior Court of New Jersey.
 An experienced employment law attorney should be consulted prior to the filing of any claim of discrimination, however.

 What Qualifies as Racial Discrimination in NJ?